tomrobak/website-llms-txt/website-llms-txt/README.txt

 == Description ==

-Website LLMs.txt helps search engines and AI systems better understand your website content by automatically generating and managing LLMS.txt files.
-It integrates seamlessly with popular SEO plugins like Yoast SEO and RankMath.
+Website LLMs.txt helps your website become discoverable in the age of generative AI.

+This plugin automatically generates an LLMs.txt file — a simple, structured list of important public URLs from your site — designed specifically for Large Language Models (LLMs) like ChatGPT, Perplexity, Claude, and other AI systems.
+It works much like a traditional XML sitemap, but is optimized for the way AI agents read and learn from the web.

+The plugin integrates seamlessly with popular SEO tools like Yoast SEO, Rank Math, and now AIOSEO, automatically excluding content marked as noindex or nofollow.

+✅ Future-proof your site for AI discovery
+✅ Lightweight, automatic, and customizable
+✅ No need for manual configuration

+Whether you’re running a blog, store, portfolio, or membership site — LLMs.txt ensures your content is seen and understood by the next generation of intelligent assistants.

 Features: